-All Students - Follow I

-Be fully admitted to TCC and have a valid degree program declared with the Admissions & Registrar Office Access MyTCCTrack and your TCC Student Email.
-(All communication is sent to your TCC email) Your financial aid award notice will be posted on your MyTCCTrack - Financial Aid A payment arrangement may be required if you are registering prior to your award notification or if funding is unavailable Set up your refund preference at Refunds - Tarrant County College (tccd.edu) Check your Satisfactory Academic Progress П Register for classes required for your declared degree program
+AII.
+Students - Follow op.
+Be fully admitted to TCC and have a valid degree program declared with the Admissions & Registrar Office All communication is sent to your TCC Student Email .
+Your financial aid award notice will be posted on your MyTCCTrack - Financial Aid A payment arrangement may be required if you are registering prior to your award notification or if funding is unavailable Set up your refund preference for Bank Mobile at Refunds - Tarrant County College (tccd.edu) Check your Satisfactory Academic Progress Register for classes required for your declared degree program